 Local Programs and Services

-- Captioning and hearing assistive technology at HLAA chapter meetings to make them accessible
+Captioning and hearing assistive technology at HLAA chapter meetings to make them accessible

-- Scholarships toward college tuition for students with hearing loss
+Scholarships toward college tuition for students with hearing loss

-- Installation of hearing assistive technology in public places, such as community rooms and public libraries
+Installation of hearing assistive technology in public places, such as community rooms and public libraries

 About the Hearing Loss Association of America

-, holds annual conventions, hosts online learning with the Hearing Loss Support Specialist Training, and more.
-HLAA has 200 chapters and 14 state organizations.
+The Hearing Loss Association of America® (HLAA), founded in 1979, opens the world of communication to people with hearing loss through information, education, support and advocacy.
+In addition to the Walk4Hearing, HLAA publishes the bimonthly Hearing Loss Magazine, holds annual conventions, hosts online learning with the Hearing Loss Support Specialist Training, and more.
+HLAA has chapters nationwide so support people with hearing loss.
 The national headquarters is located at 7910 Woodmont Avenue, Suite 1200, Bethesda, MD 20814.
 Phone: 301.657.2248.